Strictly positive polynomials in the boundary of the SOS cone: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Jose Capco, Gabriela Jeronimo, Daniel Perrucci and Claus Scheiderer for many fruitful discussions.
+The authors would like to thank Jose Capco, Gabriela Jeronimo, Mart\'in Mereb, Daniel Perrucci and Claus Scheiderer for fruitful discussions.
 Santiago Laplagne would like to thank Claus Scheiderer and all the crew of Konstanz University for their kind hospitality during his visit to Konstanz.